 By land, they wander for days through the jungle and mountains.
 By sea, they brave fishing boats in the Bay of Bengal’s rough waters.
-Fleeing the embers of their villages – razed by Myanmar’s military in what the United Nations calls “genocide” – the Rohingya people enter crowded camps full of uncertainty.
+Fleeing the embers of their villages – razed by Myanmar’s military genocide – the Rohingya people enter crowded camps full of uncertainty.
 Women for Women International’s Conflict Response Fund aims to give them back some stability.

-Since August 2017, Myanmar has forced over 700,000 Rohingya refugees, mostly women and children, into makeshift communities at the border of neighboring Bangladesh.
-While waiting for either nation to decide the fate of the largest refugee camp in the world, the Rohingya people must begin to rebuild their lives so no matter where they land, their society can get back on its feet.
+Since August 2017, Myanmar has forced more than 800,000 Rohingya refugees, mostly women and children, into makeshift communities at the border of neighboring Bangladesh.
+While waiting for either nation to decide the fate of the largest refugee camp in the world, the Rohingya people must rebuild their lives so no matter where they live, their society can get back on its feet.

 Most crisis efforts focus on traditional life-saving measures, often overlooking the specific needs of women.
 Our Conflict Response Fund allows us to prepare gender-specific support and resources for when women face unexpected crises and immediately respond to violations of their rights.